Australian ska: 2000s

 The momentum continued with additional bands springing up, like Hectic, Skazz, 99% Fat, Trojan Horns, Redsand Shuffle, Mr Coffee, User Friendly and The Incredible Dead Goons.
 Gigs were regular and well attended.
 Most of the musicians and audience were born from 1980 to 1985.
 Although the scene developed into a size which could exist in its own right, there was still crossover with the local punk scene.
 The most popular bands in this time were Commissioner Gordon, 99% Fat, Sounds Like Chicken and Area 7 (although by this stage Area 7 had become a "national band" with strong airplay on Triple M, so they were partly isolated from the "local scene").

 On the first Thursday of every month, the "Ska Bar", ironically held at The Arthouse in North Melbourne, which is the Royal Artillery that had refused to book ska bands in the 1990s, was held from 1999 to 2004.
 This became an institution and was the foundation for the scene, and its end in 2004 was reflective of a scene in decline.
 Every year, the Melbourne International Skafest was held at the Corner Hotel, an event which eventually morphed into the annual gig for the Melbourne Ska Orchestra with an international guest.
 Venues where ska gigs were commonly held were The Arthouse, The Tote, The Punters Club, The Corner Hotel, 9th Ward and The Evelyn.
 The scene was also supported by a weekly radio show called Skankin' Downunder on the community radio station, Plenty Valley FM.

 Ska bands from interstate made appearances at local shows, including The Porkers (Newcastle), The Seen (Adelaide), The Lyrical Madmen (Sydney) and Wiseacre (Brisbane).
-Many international ska bands played shows in Melbourne during this era, such as The Mighty Mighty Bosstones, Reel Big Fish, Blukilla, Less Than Jake, Goldfinger, The Special Beat, The Skatellites and Bad Manners.
+Many international ska bands played shows in Melbourne during this era, such as The Mighty Mighty Bosstones, Reel Big Fish, Blukilla, Less Than Jake, Goldfinger, The Special Beat, The Skatalites and Bad Manners.

-In 2003, at St Kilda's Gershwin Room, the Melbourne Ska Orchestra re-emerged, this time fronted by Nicky Bomba.
+In May 2003, the Melbourne Ska Orchestra played its inaugural concert at The Esplanade Hotel's Gershwin Room (St Kilda).
 The band has played at several major festivals including Bluesfest Byron Bay 2011, 2012, 2013.
 In 2014 the MSO toured the UK playing Glastonbury before touring Canada playing in Montreal.